AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

     ./download-results.py --modules first-module,second-module
     ```

-- To list all available modules for which you can download results, you can use the `--list-modules` option as follows.
+- To list all available modules for which you can download results, you can use the `--list-modules` flag as follows.
 This will list all modules available in, by default, the current release:

     ```sh
     ./download-results.py --list-modules
     ```

-- To see the result files that would be downloaded without performing the download yet, you can use the `--dryrun` option as follows:
+- To see the result files that would be downloaded without performing the download yet, you can use the `--dryrun` flag as follows:
     - We strongly recommend using the `--dryrun` flag the first time you run the script for a new data download to ensure the downloaded files are as expected.

     ```sh
     ./download-results.py --modules module-name --dryrun
     ```

 - While the structure of results files varies by module, some modules' results will be organized by project and/or sample.
 For those modules, you can use either the `--projects` or `--samples` flag (noting that these options are mutually exclusive) to download results specific to one or more projects or samples, respectively:

     ```sh
     # use the --projects option
     ./download-results.py --modules module-name --dryrun --projects SCPCPXXXXXX